Contractor Education

 Independent Contractors and Tradespeople

-- Contractors who rely on their tools, vehicles, and physical ability to earn income.
-If something breaks or gets stolen, there is no backup paycheck.
+This includes contractors who rely on their tools, vehicles, and physical ability to earn income.
+If something breaks, gets stolen, or is damaged, there is no backup paycheck.

-- Contractors trying to understand their risks before they experience a tool theft, injury, accident, or denied claim.
+- Contractors trying to understand risk before experiencing a tool theft, injury, accident, or denied claim

-- Contractors who already have insurance coverage but still have questions about what exactly is protected, what is not, and where gaps typically appear.
+- Contractors who already have insurance but still have questions about what is protected, what is not, and where gaps typically appear

 Companies that Rely on Contractor Labor Daily

-- Businesses that depend on installers, technicians, drivers, and specialists to keep jobs moving.
-When contractors are sidelined, projects slow down or stop entirely.
+Some businesses depend on installers, technicians, drivers, and specialists to keep jobs moving.
+When contractors are sidelined, projects slow down or stop.

 Companies That Operate Tenant or Franchise Models